top of page

 GRIEF

 Losing a loved one is an experience that touches the depths of us, leaving a lasting mark on our hearts.
 Grief, in all its complexity, is a journey that is as unique as the relationship we had with the person we've lost.
-At Healing Roots Counselling & Psychotherapy, we understand the intricacies of grief and offer compassionate support to help you navigate this challenging path.
+At Healing Roots Counselling & Psychotherapy, I understand the intricacies of grief and offer compassionate support to help you navigate this challenging time.

 Uniqueness